g-shar/shell/README.md

 ## Base_Cmd

-Base_Cmd is the abstract base component class used to help form the part-whole hierarchy containing the composites (Connectors) and the primitives (Cmd_Obj)
+Base_Cmd is the abstract base component class used to help form the part-whole hierarchy containing the composites (Connectors) and the primitives (Cmd_Obj).
+The hierarchy created allows the program to decide which commands to execute based on the user-inputted connectors and in what order to execute them.

 ## Cmd_Obj

-Cmd_Obj contains a string with the executable and a vector of parsed argument list strings.
-These two objects will both be used in the Cmd_Obj’s function implementation of doWork(), which will call execute() and will run the inputted command using execvp(), waitpid(), and fork().
-Cmd_Obj also contains a parse() function that parses the input into the string executable and array of argument list strings
+Cmd_Obj contains a string with the executable and an array of parsed argument list strings.
+These two objects will both be used in the Cmd_Obj’s function implementation of doWork(), which will call execute() and will run the user-inputted command using execvp(), waitpid(), and fork().
+Cmd_Obj also contains a parse() function that parses the input into the string executable and the array of argument list strings.

 ## Connectors

 Connectors is the abstract base class with subclasses for each connector: “;” , “&&”, and “||”.
 Each subclass will contain a different implementation of the doWork() function that decides whether to execute the next command based on the previous command.

 ### Semicolon
 Implementation of doWork() will always allow the next command to execute

 ### And
 Implementation of doWork() will allow the next command to execute if the previous command succeeded

 ### Or
 Implementation of doWork() will allow the next command to execute if the previous command failed